Manafort Heads to Jail After Judge Faults Witness Tampering

 (Bloomberg) -- Paul Manafort was sent to jail Friday by a federal judge who said she couldn’t turn a blind eye to claims that he attempted to tamper with witnesses, adding pressure on President Donald Trump’s former campaign manager to cooperate with a U.S. probe of Russian election meddling.

-U.S. authorities immediately took Manafort into custody and escorted him out of a packed courtroom, where his wife looked on during the hearing.
+U.S. authorities immediately took Manafort into custody and escorted him out of a packed courtroom, with his wife looking on.
 The dramatic turn means that Manafort will have to prepare for two federal trials in the coming weeks -- one in Washington, and one in Virginia -- while confined to a jail cell.

 U.S. District Judge Amy Berman Jackson in Washington revoked Manafort’s bail, saying she had no choice but to lock him up because she couldn’t stop him from contacting people.

 “This is not middle school,” Jackson said to the lawyers.
 “I can’t take his cellphone.”

 It’s the latest sign of Trump’s deepening legal challenges.
 Jailing Manafort gives Special Counsel Robert Mueller more leverage as Manafort weighs whether to cooperate and spill any secrets he knows about Trump and the campaign.
 Confronting possible criminal charges in New York, Trump’s former lawyer Michael Cohen may have a similar choice ahead of him.
 And on Thursday New York’s attorney general sued the president and members of his family, referring possible tax crimes at Trump’s charitable foundation to the Internal Revenue Service.

 Trump has countered with increasingly forceful rhetoric in his attempts to discredit Mueller’s probe and the FBI.
 He played down Manafort’s importance during a Friday morning press conference on the front lawn of the White House.